micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/execution_management/index.md

 <img src="png/scheduling_LET.png" alt="Schedule with fixed periods" width="80%"/>
 </center>
 <center>
-Figure 3: Data communication without and with Logical Execution Time paradigm.
+Figure 8: Data communication without and with Logical Execution Time paradigm.
 </center>

-An Example of the LET concept is shown in Figure 3.
+An Example of the LET concept is shown in Figure 8.
 Assume that two processes are communicating data via one global variable.
 The timepoint when this data is written is at the end of the processing time.
 In the default case (left side), the process p<sub>3</sub> and p<sub>4</sub> receive the update.
-At the right side of the figure, the same scenario is shown with LET semantics.
+At the right side of Figure 8, the same scenario is shown with LET semantics.
 Here, the data is communicated only at period boundaries.
 In this case, the lower process communicates at the end of the period, so that always process p<sub>3</sub> and p<sub>5</sub> receive the new data.

 **Concept:**
 - periodic execution of processes